import datetime

 from sklearn.preprocessing import MinMaxScaler

-df_grouped = df_geo.groupby(['STATE'], as_index=False).agg({'LATITUDE': 'mean', 'LONGITUDE': 'mean', 'FIRE_SIZE': 'sum' })
+= df_geo.groupby(['STATE'], as_index=False).agg({'LATITUDE': 'mean', 'LONGITUDE': 'mean', 'FIRE_SIZE': 'sum' }) df_grouped

-scaler = MinMaxScaler(feature_range=(1, 10))
+= MinMaxScaler(feature_range=(1, 10))

-df_grouped['markersize'] = scaler.fit_transform(df_grouped[['FIRE_SIZE']])
+scaler 'markersize'] = scaler.fit_transform(df_grouped[['FIRE_SIZE']]) df_grouped[

 import panel as pn

-def create_dashboard():
+pn.extension(def create_dashboard():

 # Create a scatter_geo figure

-fig = px.scatter_geo(
+= px.scatter_geo(

-projection='natural earth',
+hover_name='natural earth',

-title='Wildfires in US States',
+projection='Wildfires in US States',

 )